EratosthenesOfCyrene/ocr-document-tool-showcase/README.md

 ### List of the word frequency within the analyzed text
 ![Word frequency list](./assets/screenshots/word_frequency_list.png)

 ## Citation and Source Reference Workflow

 A central part of the project is a citation system for digital source material.

-Users can create references to specific locations inside a document.
+Users can create persistent references to specific locations within a document and later reopen the corresponding source location directly in the OCR application.

-A citation contains the following informations:

-- document identity
-- page
-- selected text
-- coordinates within the document
-- contextual text
-- source version
-- persistent citation identifier
+The workflow is designed to connect recognised text, the original document and the research context while preserving a reliable link back to the source.

 These references can later be reopened directly inside the OCR application.